A Natural Predisposition to Addiction

-Why Addiction Is on the Rise
+Why Painkiller Abuse and Addiction are on the Rise

 While the experts do not know exactly how many Americans are addicted to painkillers, they know that addiction is on the rise.
 One of the main reasons could be that today’s generation has far more access to medicines than 15 or 20 years ago.
 Patient and advocacy groups may also have placed pressure on doctors to be less restrictive in prescribing pain pills.
 As it stands, there has been a tremendous increase in the surge of opioid prescriptions over the past decade.
 Millions of medicine cabinets in America are stashed with painkiller drugs.

 Second only to marijuana use, painkiller drugs are the popular choice for many American teens.
 A survey of one in ten high school seniors revealed they had taken Vicodin within the past year.
 For some teenagers, it is an easy choice.
 Their parents take the drug as well.
 Registered as a generic drug, Vicodin is one of the most-prescribed drugs of this decade.

 Opioids, like any abused drug, work directly on areas of the brain that perceive pleasure.
 The vast majority of people respond to any stimulus that causes a feeling of well-being.
 These pleasure areas of the brain make people happy.
 People are likely to repeat whatever it is that makes them feel good.